NREL/routee-compass/docs/running.md

 There are a few different ways you can interact with RouteE Compass:

-## python
+## Python

 We provide python bindings for the core engine that allow you to run queries from within python.
-After following the [installation instructions](installation), you can load an application and run queries like this:
+After following the [installation instructions](/docs/installation), you can load an application and run queries like this:

 ```python
 from nrel.routee.compass import CompassApp